Relational–Cultural Therapy, Second Edition

 Dr Jordan is on the editorial board of the Journal of Clinical Psychology: In Session and the Journal of Creativity and Mental Health.

-She has written, lectured and conducted workshops nationally and internationally on relational–cultural theory, women's psychological development, gender differences, mothers and daughters, mothers and sons, empathy, mutuality, psychotherapy, shame, connections and disconnections, empathy, marginality, diversity, courage, vulnerability, new models of strength, competence and connection, women's sexuality, gender issues in the workplace, marginalization, relational practice in the workplace, new models of leadership, traumatic disconnections, good conflict, competition and a relational model of self.
+She has written, lectured, and conducted workshops nationally and internationally on relational–cultural theory, women's psychological development, gender differences, mothers and daughters, mothers and sons, empathy, mutuality, psychotherapy, shame, connections and disconnections, mutual empathy, marginality, diversity, courage, vulnerability, new models of strength, competence and connection, women's sexuality, gender issues in the workplace, marginalization, relational practice in the workplace, new models of leadership, traumatic disconnections, good conflict, competition and a relational model of self.

 Dr. Jordan frequently serves as a resource for researchers and the media on these issues; she appeared on the Oprah Winfrey show as an expert on the importance of relationships for personal and societal well-being.